 TFSt The actual, full-featured TFS functions, called directly by the runtime library.
 Supports multiple threads in a single application.
 TFSr The RPC (Remote Procedure Call) library.
 When called by the runtime library, these functions connect to one or more TFServer processes and call the TFS functions within them.
 A client/server configuration.
-TFSs "Standalone" TFS functions called directly by the runtime library, but intended only for single-process use (if multiple threads are used, each must be accessing a different database only).
+TFSs "Standalone" TFS functions called directly by the runtime library, but intended only for single- process use (if multiple threads are used, each must be accessing a different database only).
 To be used for high-throughput batch operations while the database(s) are otherwise offline.
 Unsafe (but fast) updates are allowed, meaning that database(s) should be backed up before making updates in this configuration.

-Currently, the runtime library is informed by the function called d_tfsinitEx.
+The application calls the runtime library function d_tfsinitEx to select the TFS configuration.
 The default selection is TFSt, meaning that the TFS functions are called in-process and that a separate TFServer should not be started.
+Each of the command-line utilities has an option to select the TFS configuration.

-Figure 4: TFS_TYPE_TFS Functions called by Runtime
+Figure 4: TFSt Functions called by Runtime